anuragpatil66/CipherNova/README.md

-# CipherNova
+# Done by Anurag Patil - https://www.linkedin.com/in/anurag-patil-2a9b0022a/
-CipherNova - Advanced File Encryption & Decryption Tool using AES and Camellia Algorithms
+# CipherNova - Advanced File Encryption & Decryption Tool using AES and Camellia Algorithms

 Introducing CipherNova, a powerful file encryption & decryption tool designed to secure your sensitive data with robust encryption algorithms.
 Whether you need to encrypt & decrypt existing files or create new encrypted data, CipherNova offers the flexibility and security you require for your encryption & decryption needs.